jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-6.md

-+++
-title= "The Commerce of the Ancients" heading= "Chapter 6" date= 2021-09-27 author= "Montesquieu" image= "/covers/spirit.jpg" description= "Research from Montesquieu" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-4" linkbtext= "Chapter 4" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-7" linkftext= "Chapter 7"
-+++
+---
+heading: "Chapter 6"
+title: "The Commerce of the Ancients"
+weight: 10
+description: "Philip 2nd succeeded Charles 5th.
+He was obliged to make the celebrated bankruptcy known to all the world"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Semiramis had immense treasures which could not be acquired in a day.
 It means that the Assyrians had pillaged other rich nations, as other nations afterwards pillaged them.